KSP-KOS/KOS/doc/source/language/features.rst

 Triggers
 --------

-One useful feature of kerboscript (but a potentialy confusing one for people new to the language, so we don't recommend you use it at first) is the "trigger".
+One useful feature of kerboscript (but a potentially confusing one for people new to the language, so we don't recommend you use it at first) is the "trigger".
 Triggers are small sections of your program that can interrupt your normal program flow when certain things